 The NSI Protocol

-NSI Protocol Sessions
+NSI Protocol overview

 Network Services are delivered with the use of the NSI Protocol.
 This protocol defines the constructs, state machines, messages, and parameters associated with the NSI services model.
 An NSA, by definition, is an agent that implements the NSI Protocol.
-The details of this protocol are out of scope of this document; the NSI Protocol recommendation (GWD-R-XXX) provides a detailed definition of the NSI protocol.
+The details of this protocol are out of scope of this document; the NSI Protocol recommendation (GWD-R-XXX) provides a detailed definition of the NSI framework protocol.
+In addition, each Network Service has its own recommendation document.

-The NSI Protocol requires includes a mechanism to providesecure communication between authenticated NSAs.
-These trust relationships mean that each NSA believes the other to be whom they claim to be (authentication) and that both NSAs are willing to accept service requests from the other and act to satisfy them (authorization).
-Further, there must be a comfort level that the messages have not been tampered with, and optionally that they have not been exposed to unauthorized/untrusted third parties.

 NSI messages

-The NSI protocol is made up of datagram style NSI messages.
-Each message envelope contains sufficient information to route the message to the proper network service agent, followed by sufficient service specific information to associate the request to an appropriate service instance and to identify the service primitive.
-The message can be broken into smaller sizes by the underlying layers for transport of the message.
-These NSI messages are handled completely by the provider and should return at a minimum either a confirmation or rejection of the request in its entirety.

-An NSI Message must allow identification of the Network Service type. (eg Connection Service, Topology Service, etc).
-An NSI Message must allow identification of the Connection service version (v1.0, v2.0 etc).
-NSI Messages must include a mechanism to ensure that ordering is maintained in a NSI Message Thread.
-Note that the NSI message ordering just does not prevent asynchronous operation of the service protocol, it just ensures that the message sequence is preserved across the secure session.

-An NSI Message must include a mechanism to associate it with an NSI Message Thread to allow differentiation of message streams associated with simultaneous and asynchronous service functions occurring between pairs of NSAs

-Authentication of the source of all messages may be done on a message by message basis or with an authenticated session.

-NSI Service Instances and Primitives
+The NSI protocol describes an exchange of NSI messages between the requestor and provider, the details of these messages are defined by the NSI service.
+Each message contains:

+Identification of the Network Service type. (eg Connection Service, Topology Service, etc)

+Identification of the Network Service version (v1.0, v2.0 etc).

+Association of the message with a specific service instance

+A message thread

+A service primitive.

 The base NSI protocol handler recognizes NSI messages between NSAs.
-The protocol examines each message received for its Service Identifier and forwards that message to the appropriate service specific agent.
+The protocol examines each message received for its Service Identifier and forwards that message to the appropriate service specific handler.

-While the service defines the full set of capabilities that are offered to requesters, the service instance defines one specific instance of the service.
+While the service and its associated Service Definition defines the full set of capabilities that are offered to requesters, the service instance defines one specific instance of the service.

-Each NSI service defines a service instance and a set of service primitives that operate within the context of a service instance.
-This service instance is an independent, uniquely identifiable deliverable unit of the service.
-The NSI Connection Service refers to a particular connection as a service instance.
-A topology distribution service may define an instance to be a particular topology graph, or a topology transaction such as a full dump or incremental update.
+Each NSI service defines a service instance which is an independent, uniquely identifiable deliverable unit of the service.
+For example, the NSI Connection Service refers to a particular connection as a service instance; a topology distribution service may define an instance to be a particular topology graph, or a topology transaction such as a full dump or incremental update.

+Each Network Service type includes set of service primitives.
+These primitives form a set of instructions that pass from the requester to the provider.
 In general, a service specific state machine allocated and associated with each service instance, and the service primitives drive the transitions of that state machine.
 A service primitive may require a sequence of messages or even its own state machine to affect an exchange of messages.

+An NSI Message also includes a mechanism to associate it with an NSI Message Thread to allow differentiation of message streams associated with simultaneous and asynchronous service functions occurring between pairs of NSAs.
+NSI Messages include a mechanism to ensure that ordering is maintained in a NSI Message Thread.

 Service Instances are processed asynchronously with respect to other service instances.
 For example, one connection may transition from reserving, to scheduled, to in-service, to release at a vastly different speed than another connection established by the same service agent.